← All comparisons

 Can a new player still catch up?

-Inselnova is persistent too, but the world is brand new, so the gap between you and the leaders is something you can actually close.
-When an island goes quiet and is abandoned, a force called the Black Tide reclaims it and frees it up for someone new, so the map keeps churning and stays alive instead of hardening into a fortress you can never break into.
+Inselnova is persistent too, but the world is brand new, so the gap between you and the players at the top is a gap you can actually close.
+When an island goes quiet because a player has left, a force called the Black Tide takes the island back and opens it up for a new player, so the map stays alive instead of locking into place around the players who got there first.
+Here the players at the top started a few weeks before you did.
+The gap between you and the top is real, but it is weeks of play, not a decade of it.

 Can you buy your way to the top?